Strathfield South: History

 Most of Strathfield South is located on two early land grants – the 1808 grant to James Wilshire (later known as the Redmire Estate) and the 1837 grant to Father John Joseph Therry, which became the Village of St Anne's.

-Wilshhire's grant was subdivided in 1867 and marketed as the 'Redmire Estate'.
+Wilshire's grant was subdivided in 1867 and marketed as the 'Redmire Estate'.
 Roads in Strathfield South such as Dean Street and Water Street were established in this subdivision.
 A few early Victorian and Federation style homes survive from this early period of development.

 Father John Joseph Therry was granted 47 acre in March 1837.
 To finance the building of the original St. Anne's Church (foundation stone laid July 1841) Father Therry offered 4 acre blocks for £25, but insufficient money being available, a further 134 allotments were offered for sale in 1854 and the streets of the subdivision named after Saints or dignitaries of the Church.
 St Anne's Church is listed on the New South Wales State Heritage Register.

 The area around St Anne's Village and to the west of Cooks River was locally known as Bark Huts.
 Bark Huts was a hotel on Liverpool Road, halfway between Sydney and Liverpool, and a small settlement was established around the hotel.

 The Village of St Anne's and the southern part of the Redmire Estate became known as Druitt Town.
 This name was given to the area by Joshua Judge Josephson, who owned large areas of land in the area, in honour of his friend Major George Druitt.
 Druitt Town Public School opened in 1881.
 In 1885, the part of Druitt Town north of Liverpool Road (including the school) became part of the newly incorporated Strathfield Council, after which addressed in that part of Druitt Town became listed under "Strathfield" in directories.
 This area is now the southern part of the suburb of Strathfield.
 Druitt Town public school was renamed Strathfield South Public School.